 Vice President for Development and Communications

 Kristen Rozansky is responsible for foundation relations, development and communications at The Jackson Laboratory.
 Before joining the Laboratory in 2013, Ms. Rozansky was associate vice president for development for Penn State University in University Park, Pa., and chief development officer for the Penn State Hershey Medical Center.
 In her five years at Penn State, Ms. Rozansky's accomplishments included securing $191 million in pledges and new gifts as part of a University-wide fundraising campaign, and raising more than $65 million in a campaign for a new, freestanding children's hospital.
 Starting her development career in 1996 at the Wharton School of the University of Pennsylvania, in Philadelphia, Ms. Rozansky rose to director of donor relations.
-In 2002 she moved to the university's Perelman School of Medicine, becoming senior director of alumni development and alumni relations.
+In 2002 she moved to the university's Perelman School of Medicine, becoming the executive director of alumni development and alumni relations and planned giving.